Ever hear of an electric toothbrush? Surely you have. Seems like a completely normal device, right?

 Weird Way to Use Automation #6: Automatically Send Weird Things to a New Customer

-Its not that uncommon to send a new customer welcome email or maybe even a physical letter once someone makes that first purchase.
+It's not that uncommon to send a new customer welcome emails or maybe even a physical letter once someone makes that first purchase.

 That stuff is easy to automate.

-Now, here is what you can have fun: Send people "weird" stuff you wouldn't normally see.
+Now, here is how you can have fun: Send people "weird" stuff you wouldn't normally see.

 A great example is a box of fresh brownies.
 Who doesn't have a little sweet tooth every once in a while?